thennen/counting-molecules/README.md

 This is a glorified script that makes use of existing python libraries.
 Written in python 3+, if unsure, start by installing [Anaconda](https://www.anaconda.com/download).

+We wrote up an explanation (7 pages) of this package posted on the ArXiv [here](https://arxiv.org/abs/2203.01998).

 ### Dependencies

 * [Python 3+](https://www.anaconda.com/download)